Ampersand-Alexander/Risk-Of-Rain-2-Eris/README.md

 You're gonna want Unity version 2019.4.26f1, the one Risk of Rain 2 currently uses.
 Download [here](https://unity3d.com/get-unity/download/archive)

-Once you have this, if you haven't already, grab Henry's Unity project from the repo.
-This is recommended over creating a new one so that you can use Henry as a reference as well as add several scripts I've included to make things easier.
+Once you have this, if you haven't already, grab Eris's Unity project from the repo.
+This is recommended over creating a new one so that you can use Eris as a reference as well as add several scripts I've included to make things easier.

 Once that's done, follow these steps:

   1. Import your model.
 Drag it into the scene, right click it in the hierarchy and click `Unpack Prefab`.
 Then rename the `GameObject` to "mdlMyCharacterName", replacing MyCharacterName with your character's name of course.
 Remember the name you set here.
   2. Add an `Animator`.
-I highly recommend copying Henry's animator and pasting your own animations in.
+I highly recommend copying Eris's animator and pasting your own animations in.
   3. Add a `ChildLocator` component to your object.
   4. Add a empty `GameObject` as a child of your object.
 Call this "MainHurtbox" and add a `Capsule Collider`.
 Scale it to fit your character and make sure the pivot of the object is set around the center of your character.
 This determines the `corePosition`, where enemies will aim at and where effects like `Berzerker's Pauldron` will show up.
   5. In your `ChildLocator`, create a new entry called "MainHurtbox" and drag your hurtbox object into it.
 Once you've done this the code will handle the rest.